Composting Key to Regenerative Agriculture

 • Well-managed grazing

-While scientists warn that carbon-sucking “plantations” alone can’t reverse climate change—the world must also reduce its dependency on coal and fossil fuels to successfully reduce C02 emissions—implementation of regenerative agricultural practices is essential to help achieve that goal.
+While scientists warn that carbon-sucking “plantations” alone can’t reverse climate change—the world must also reduce its dependence on coal and fossil fuels to successfully reduce C02 emissions—implementation of regenerative agricultural practices is essential to help achieve that goal.

 Composting on a Larger Scale